 The IRAS Galaxy Atlas

 A high resolution image atlas of the Galactic plane at 60 and 100 micron has been produced using the IRAS satellite data.
-Massively parallel computers located at Caltech provide the horsepower to perform the image reconstruction and resolution enhancement.
+Massively parallel computers located at Caltech provided the horsepower to perform the image reconstruction and resolution enhancement.

 Overview

 The Infrared Astronomical Satellite (IRAS) carried out a nearly complete survey of the infrared sky, and the survey data are important for the study of many astrophysical phenomena.
-However, many data sets at other wavelengths have higher resolutions than that of the co-added IRAS maps, and high resolution IRAS images are strongly desired both for their own information content and their usefulness in correlation studies.
+However, many data sets at other wavelengths have higher resolution than that of the co-added IRAS maps, and high resolution IRAS images are strongly desired both for their own information content and their usefulness in correlation studies.

 We ported HIRES to the Intel Paragon, a massively parallel supercomputer, which enabled the project to map the Galactic plane at 60 and 100 micron.